Tips for Effective Project Management Part 2

 - Use this as an opportunity to get feedback on your competency as a facilitator, which will identify where you might want to guide your continuing professional development.

-- Use the ICA ToP Certified Professional Facilitator competencies as a reference guide for building tools for feedback.
+- Use the ICA ToP Certified Professional Facilitator competencies as a reference guide for building tools for feedback and.